Flode-Labs/vid2densepose/README.md

 Special thanks to:
 - Facebook AI Research (FAIR) for the development of DensePose.
 - The contributors of the Detectron2 project.
+- [Gonzalo Vidal](https://www.tiktok.com/@_gonzavidal) for the sample videos.
+- [Sylvain Filoni](https://twitter.com/fffiloni) for the deployment of the Gradio Space in [Hugging Face](https://huggingface.co/spaces/fffiloni/video2densepose).

 ## Support